 Higher liquidity (which typically means narrow spreads) indicates that there are many buyers and sellers facilitating quick and smooth market executions.
 In other words, the more liquid an asset is, the faster and smoother the transactions can take place.

-The narrowest trades are usually observed during peak market activity, when both European and the US markets open.
+The narrowest trades are usually observed during peak forex market hours, when both European and the US markets open.

 Conversely, low liquidity (which typically means wider spreads) can make trades difficult to execute and may lead to larger price fluctuations and slippage.